Skoda Yeti review

 Engines, performance and drive

-The pay-off is a slightly firmer ride quality than in rivals, although you really wouldn’t call it uncomfortable, and the Skoda is just as happy cruising at motorway speeds as it is tackling the cut and thrust of urban driving.
+The pay-off is a slightly firmer ride quality than in rivals, although you really wouldn’t call it uncomfortable.
+The Skoda is just as happy cruising at motorway speeds as it is tackling the cut and thrust of urban driving.

-Opting for four-wheel-drive gives this family crossover excellent grip in mud, snow or other rough terrain, while the system also softens throttle response to minimise wheel spin and helps the car to descend steep hills in a slow and controlled fashion.
-An off-road button on the dash automatically controls the traction control, hill descent control and braking, and it means the Yeti is incredibly simple to drive off-road - sorting out most problems and lack of grip without you even realising there was an issue.
+Opting for four-wheel drive gives this family crossover excellent grip in mud, snow or other rough terrain, while the system also softens throttle response to minimise wheel spin and helps the car to descend steep hills in a slow and controlled fashion.
+An off-road button on the dash automatically controls the traction control, hill descent control and braking and it means the Yeti is incredibly simple to drive off-road - sorting out most problems and lack of grip without you even realising there was an issue.

 The only problem is that the tall and boxy design is bad for aerodynamics, so there is quite a lot of wind and road noise at motorway speeds, and the diesel engines are quite loud and rumbly - the 1.2 TSI engine is definitely the one to go for if you're looking for a quiet and refined town car.

 The 1.2 TSI turbo petrol engine is a decent performer.
 It doesn’t feel out of its depth in such a large car, and good mid-range torque means there’s plenty of pulling power when you need it.
 The engine will be a little underpowered when the Yeti is fully loaded, but most of the time it’s more than capable.

 Image 11 of 29